Colorado Drunk Driving Lawyer — DUI/DWAI

 Whether you are stopped by the Colorado State Patrol, an Arapahoe County Sheriff’s Deputy, police officer or any one of the dozens of law enforcement agencies in Colorado, you have the choice to hire a lawyer and mount an aggressive defense to prevent any of the harmful consequences listed above.
 Never speak to the police – wait for your lawyer to advise you.
-At O'Malley and Sawyer, LLC, we will draw upon years of experience and hundreds of successfully fought DUI/DWAI cases to win your case.
+At Sawyer Legal Group, LLC, we will draw upon years of experience and hundreds of successfully fought DUI/DWAI cases to win your case.
 DUI.

 What Is A PBT Or Portable Breath Test?